OGladfelter/scraping-IMDb-genre-tags/README.md

 # Measuring Film Genres

-Data and code behind this project: https://cultureplot.com/film-genres/
+Data collection and calculations for this project: https://cultureplot.com/film-genres/